RecallGraph/RecallGraph/README.md

 **Note:** A _one-click_ cloud deployment option might be made available in the future for those who wish to take CivicGraph for a test ride without having to setup their own server.

 ## Docs
-- Some documentation is already available through the Swagger interface.
+- Quick-reference API documentation is available directly in the Swagger console (accessed through ArangoDB's web UI).
 - Detailed API docs are available in the [project wiki](https://github.com/adityamukho/CivicGraph/wiki/API).
 - Detailed technical documentation is being worked on, and will be available in the project wiki soon.